puppetlabs/puppet-specifications/language/catalog_expressions.md

   they can be chained to form several cartesian product such as a -> b -> c is processed as a × b, b × c

-** Relationship Expressions are Q-Value producing **
+** Relationship Expressions have low precedence **

 * The relationship operators have very low precedence, only un-parenthesized function calls have lower precedence
-* Because of the low precedence it is not possible to assign the result to a variable, but a Q-value is produced.
-* The Q-value is always the evaluated unique set of references in the rhs.
+* Because of the low precedence it is not possible to directly assign the result to a variable.
+If a relationship is formed as the last expression in a block the produced value is the unique set of references in the rightmost resource set.
+Such a value can be assigned.

 Examples: